 Rain Gardens: Rain gardens are filled with specifically selected native plants that absorb untreated stormwater in their deep root system, preventing it from contaminating our waterways.

-Native Plants/Landscaping: utilizes indigenous plant species and often attract pollinators and other beneficial insects to the site.
+Native Plants/Trees: utilizes indigenous plant species and often attract pollinators and other beneficial insects to the site.
 Native plants have deep root systems which help stormwater infiltrate the ground, they also require less water, fertilizer, and care once established.
 Trees are increasingly recognized for their importance in managing stormwater runoff.
 Roots take up water and help create conditions in the soil that promote infiltration.
 Depending on the size and species, a single tree may store 100 gallons, or more, of stormwater.

 Streamside Buffers: also known as “riparian area”, are made up of native plants that surround a river or waterway and control erosion, filter pollutants, protect fish, reduce flooding, and provide suitable wildlife habitat.